rachartier/tiny-glimmer.nvim/README.md

 - `:TinyGlimmer left_to_right` - Switch to left-to-right animation
 - `:TinyGlimmer pulse` - Switch to pulse animation
 - `:TinyGlimmer rainbow` - Switch to rainbow animation
+- `:TinyGlimmer custom` - Switch to your custom animation

 ## 🛠️ API